DieselDemi/XdfCreator-Docs/README.md

-# XdfCreator-Issues
+# XdfCreator-Docs
-Issue Tracker for XDF Creator
+Docs and Issue tracker for XDF Creator